The z=1.03 Merging Cluster SPT-CL J0356-5337: New Strong Lensing Analysis with HST and MUSE: Introduction

 \section{Introduction}

 \done{Galaxy clusters, especially those at high redshift, probe large-scale structure formation.
 Clusters grow by undergoing mergers with other mass components.
-Whereas minor mergers, involving galaxy- to group-scale halos falling into the cluster-scale halo, are rather common, major mergers---where the merging component is at least one third of the mass of the cluster---are much rarer \citep{Fakhouri2008}.
-Mergers of clusters represent short events in the long history of the clusters, which offer insight into the buildup of large scale structure in the Universe, and into the growth and redistribution of dark matter and baryons in the densest nodes of the cosmic web.
-Studying this phase, and separating the masses of the two (or more) merging components, requires a high resolution mass probe, capable of measuring of the mass distribution \revision{within radii smaller than 100-500 kpc } of the cluster core.
+Whereas minor mergers, involving galaxy-to-group-scale halos falling into the cluster-scale halo, are rather common, major mergers---where the merging component is at least one third of the mass of the cluster---are much rarer \citep{Fakhouri2008}.
+Mergers of clusters represent short events in the long history of the clusters, which offer insight into the buildup of large-scale structure in the Universe, and the growth and redistribution of dark matter and baryons in the densest nodes of the cosmic web.
+Studying this phase and separating the masses of the two (or more) merging components requires a high resolution mass probe capable of measuring of the mass distribution \revision{within radii smaller than 100-500 kpc } of the cluster core.
 The best probe at such scales is strong gravitational lensing, which can map the projected mass density with high resolution.}

-\done{There are only a few known major mergers that exhibit strong lensing evidence, which can be used to map in detail the dark matter at the core of the merger.
-Some well-studied examples include the ``Bullet Cluster" (1E 0657$-$558, \citealt{Clowe2006, Bradac2006}) and ``El Gordo" (ACT$-$CL J0102-4915, \citealt{Menanteau2012, Caminha2023}).
-While rare, the multi-wavelength studies of such lines of sight advanced our understanding of some of the fundamental properties of the Universe such as providing solid evidence for dark matter \citep[e.g.,][]{Clowe2006} and constraining the dark matter self-interaction cross-section \citep[e.g.,][]{Harvey2015,Markevitch2004,Wittman2018,Randall2008,Bradac2008}.}
+\done{There are only a few known major mergers that exhibit strong-lensing evidence, which can be used to map in detail the dark matter at the core of the merger.
+Some well-studied examples include the ``Bullet Cluster" (1E 0657$-$558, \citealt{Bradac2006, Clowe2006}) and ``El Gordo" (ACT$-$CL J0102-4915, \citealt{Menanteau2012, Caminha2023}).
+While rare, the multiwavelength studies of such lines of sight advanced our understanding of some of the fundamental properties of the Universe, such as providing solid evidence for dark matter \citep[e.g.,][]{Clowe2006} and constraining the dark matter self-interaction cross section \citep[e.g.,][]{Harvey2015,Markevitch2004,Wittman2018,Randall2008,Bradac2008}.}